neuodev/models/README.md

 3. Push the code to GitHub and clone it to my server in which I can run **intensive** training for the current model.
 4. I run the training as a process using `PM2` library, leave it until it done traning.
 5. `train.py` always saves the model into the same directory as `model.h5` also the history as `history.json`
-6. `model.h5` can be very very big and doesn't make any sense to push it to GitHub and that why I created a small `server` -- see blew -- , I clone it to my local to perform some perdictions on the model and to visualize the **learning curve**
+6. `model.h5` can be very very big and doesn't make any sense to push it to GitHub and that why I created a small `server` -- see blew ,
+7. I clone it again to my local to perform some perdictions on the model and to visualize the **learning curve**
-7. I repate the whole process again with more tuning to the hyperparameters
+8. I repate the whole process again with more tuning to the hyperparameters
-8. I have a background in **web development** so I may expand the idea later to build a web app that put this model into **production**
+9. I have a background in **web development** so I may expand the idea later to build a web app that put this model into **production**
    I am using `Django` or `Flask` as my backend and `Reactjs` ad my frontend.
 I use `tailwindcss` for styling

 ```bash